Indigenous Students' Union

 Tianna is the Vice President of Student Council for the ISU.
 She grew up within her communities of Zagime Anishnabek and Ochapowace Cree Nation.
 Tianna has danced women’s fancy ever since she could walk.
 She is grateful to her grandparents for taking her and her older sister to powwows all across Turtle Island and ensuring they carry on this beautiful way of life.
 Tianna dances for all those who can’t and to bring healing to all those in need.

-LOcation: Gordon Oakes Red Bear Student Centre
+LOcation: Nobel Plaza & Gordon Oakes Red Bear Student Centre

 Find all Nuit Blanche Eve projects at the University of Saskatchewan campus.
 See the full map for more details.